skrattaren/apf.rst/apf.rst

 - [p.
 165/164] "'I *said*, where's your pointy hat, dopey?'"

-  Dopey is one of the seven dwarfs in Walt Disney's animated "`Snow White`_".
+  Dopey is one of the seven dwarfs in Walt Disney's animated **Snow White**.
   Terry likes toying with Disney's dwarf names.
 See for instance the annotation for p.
 324/271 of "`Moving Pictures`_".

 - [p.
-167/166] "'"`Brothers!
-And yet may I call all men brother, for on this night –_'"
+167/166] "'Brothers!
+And yet may I call all men brother, for on this night –'"

-  This is (in spirit) the St Crispin's Day speech from "`King Henry V`_".
+  This is (in spirit) the St Crispin's Day speech from **King Henry V**.
 See the annotation for p.
 239/238.

 - [p.
 182/181] "Double hubble, stubble trouble, Fire burn and cauldron bub---"

-  The witches in "Macbeth_", act 4, scene 1: "Double, double toil and trouble; Fire, burn; and, cauldron, bubble."
+  The witches in **Macbeth**, act 4, scene 1: "Double, double toil and trouble; Fire, burn; and, cauldron, bubble."

 - [p.
 169/168] "[...] go around with axes in their belts, and call